-Phase Component Capacities required Monitoring Forest area change assessment (activity data) Review, consolidate and integrate the existing data and information Understanding of deforestation drivers and factors If historical data record insufficient - use of remote sensing: Expertise and human resources in accessing, processing, and interpretation of multi-date remote sensing imagery for forest changes Technical resources (Hard/Software, Internet, image database) Approaches for dealing with technical challenges (i.e. cloud cover, missing data) 5.
+Phase Component Capacities required Forest area change assessment (activity data) Review, consolidate and integrate the existing data and information Understanding of deforestation drivers and factors If historical data record insufficient - use of remote sensing: Expertise and human resources in accessing, processing, and interpretation of multi-date remote sensing imagery for forest changes Technical resources (Hard/Software, Internet, image database) Approaches for dealing with technical challenges (i.e. cloud cover, missing data) Monitoring 5.
 Changes in carbon stocks Understanding of processes influencing terrestrial carbon stocks Consolidation and integration of existing observations and information, i.e. national forest inventory or permanent sample plots: National coverage and carbon density stratification Conversion to carbon stocks and change estimates Technical expertise and resources to monitor carbon stock changes: In-situ data collection of all the required parameters and data processing Human resources and equipment to carry out field work (vehicles, maps of appropriate scale, GPS, measurements units) National inventory/permanent sampling (sample design, plot configuration) Detailed inventory in areas of forest change or "REDD+ action" Use of remote sensing (stratification, biomass estimation) Estimation at sufficient IPCC Tier level for: Estimation of carbon stock changes due to land use change Estimation of changes in forest areas remaining forests Consideration of impact on five different carbon pools 6.
 Emissions from biomass burning Understanding of national fire regime and fire ecology, and related emission for different greenhouse gases Understanding of slash and burn cultivation practice and knowledge of the areas where being practiced Fire monitoring capabilities to estimate fire effected area and emission factors: Use of satellite data and products for active fire and burned area Continuous in-situ measurements (particular emission factors) 7.
-Accuracy assessment and verification Understanding of error sources and uncertainties in the assessment process Knowledge on the application of best efforts using appropriate design, accurate data collection, processing techniques, and consistent and transparent data interpretation and analysis Expertise on the application of statistical methods to quantify, report and analyze uncertainties for all relevant information (i.e. area change, change in carbon stocks etc.) using, ideally, a sample of higher quality information 8.
-National GHG information system Knowledge on techniques to gather, store, and analyze forest and other data, with emphasis on carbon emissions from LULUCF Data infrastructure, information technology (suitable hard/software) and human resources to maintain and exchange data and quality control Analysis of drivers and factors of forest change Understanding and availability of data for spatio-temporal processes affecting forest 10.
-Establishment of reference emission level and regular updating Data and knowledge on deforestation and forest degradation processes, associated GHG emissions, drivers and expected future developments Expertise in spatial and temporal analysis and modelling tools Specifications for a national REDD+ implementation framework 11.
+Accuracy assessment and verification Understanding of error sources and uncertainties in the assessment process Knowledge on the application of best efforts using appropriate design, accurate data collection, processing techniques, and consistent and transparent data interpretation and analysis Expertise on the application of statistical methods to quantify, report and analyze uncertainties for all relevant information (i.e. area change, change in carbon stocks etc.) using, ideally, a sample of higher quality information Analysis & reporting 8.
+National GHG information system Knowledge on techniques to gather, store, and analyze forest and other data, with emphasis on carbon emissions from LULUCF Data infrastructure, information technology (suitable hard/software) and human resources to maintain and exchange data and quality control Analysis of drivers and factors of forest change Understanding and availability of data for spatio-temporal processes affecting forest change, socio-economic drivers, spatial factors, forest management and land use practices, and spatial planning Expertise in spatial and temporal analysis and use of modeling tools 10.
+Establishment of reference emission level and regular updating Data and knowledge on deforestation and forest degradation processes, associated GHG emissions, drivers and expected future developments Expertise in spatial and temporal analysis and modeling tools Specifications for a national REDD+ implementation framework 11.
 National and international reporting Expertise in accounting and reporting procedures for LULUCF using the IPCC GPG Consideration of uncertainties and understanding procedures for independent international review